mrmrcoleman/autocon2_workshop/README.md

 Even with this trivial network change that's a lot to worry about, with plenty of surface area for us to fat finger a command or forget an important step.
 If only there were a better way!

-### Moving towards Intent Based Networking
+## Moving towards Intent Based Networking

 Much has been written about network automation and Intent Based Networking, so rather than adding to that, we're going to learn by doing.
 In the next sections we will introduce various modern tools and techniques make sure that changing our networks is less painful.

-#### NetBox - Our Network Source of Truth
+### NetBox - Our Network Source of Truth

-A Network Source of Truth like NetBox is the cornerstone of any nutritious network automation stategy.
-NetBox acts as your living documentation and captures the Low Level Design of your network, but initially our NetBox is empty.
+A Network Source of Truth like [NetBox](https://netboxlabs.com/) is the cornerstone of any nutritious network automation stategy.
+NetBox acts as your living documentation and captures the Low Level Design of your network, but initially our NetBox is empty (apart from a site called Slurpit, which you can ignore for now.)

 Populating NetBox typically happens in two stages:

 1. Set up the organizational specifics like tenants, sites, and more
+2. Import our devices from the network

+#### Set up the organizational specifics like tenants, sites, and more

-For our network that will be very simple as our devices will live in a single site called "Denver".
+For our network this step will be very simple as our devices will live in a single site called "Denver".
 Let's go and add that now.
 First we need to get the IP and port for NetBox.

 ```
 echo ${MY_EXTERNAL_IP}:${NETBOX_PORT}